mini

 case "/u": # Skip execution action and get back to query

-raise NonTerminatingException("Command not executed.
-Switching to human mode")
+"content": "Commands not executed.
+Switching to human mode",

 case _:

-raise NonTerminatingException(
+raise UserInterruption(

-f"Command not executed.
-The user rejected your command with the following message: {user_input}"
+"content": f"Commands not executed.
+The user rejected your commands with the following message: {user_input}",

 )